ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-cell-renderers/index.md

 - Columns A, B and C are editable.
 - Columns D and E are updated via clicking the button.
 - Changes to any of the first 5 columns results in animations in the Total and Average column.
+- The example demonstrates setting custom colours for up and down changes using the `--ag-value-change-delta-up-color` and `--ag-value-change-delta-down-color` CSS Variables.

 <grid-example title='Animation Renderers' name='animation-renderers' type='generated' options='{ "exampleHeight": 530 }'></grid-example>